Saint Joseph High School (Natrona Heights, Pennsylvania)

-Saint Joseph High School is a private, parochial Roman Catholic high school in Harrison Township, Pennsylvania.
+Saint Joseph High School is a private, parochial Catholic high school in Harrison Township, Pennsylvania.
 It is the only parish-operated high school in the Diocese of Pittsburgh.

 History

 Saint Joseph High School was established in 1915 by Bishop Regis Canevin as part of Saint Joseph Church, a parish in Natrona, Pennsylvania.
 Originally, the high school only housed 9th and 10th grade students until becoming a four year institution in 1922.